igorkamyshev/withease/apps/website/docs/web-api/media_query.md

 ## Live demo

 Let us show you a live demo of how it works.
-The following demo display a `$matches` value of the query in the screen.
-Change the screen size to see how it works.
+The following demo displays a `$matches` value of the query in the screen. _Change the screen size to see how it works._

 <script setup lang="ts">
 import { createEvent } from 'effector';